ShoheiKIMURA389/Definition/README.md

 All other realms of human thought remain entirely free.

-### 10. Mutual-Respect Partnership Plan (JPY 500,000,000 per month @ 125 JPY/USD)
+### 10. Mutual-Respect Partnership Plan
 This plan establishes an inter-organizational relationship of reciprocal respect in which each party acknowledges the other’s brand value and commits to a shared elevation of civilizational integrity.
+**JPY 500,000,000 per month @ 125 JPY/USD.**

 Key Terms:
 - Provides a bilateral channel designed for high-trust coordination between the licensee and the author.